rsalmei/clearly/README.md

 > <details>
 > <summary>Just a quickie debug?</summary>
 >
-> > _Clearly Client_ used to not need any server, which was convenient but had several shortcomings, like losing all history when closed, and receiving every single event from the celery pool for each new client, which stressed the broker way more.
+> > _Clearly Client_ used to not need any server, which was convenient but had several shortcomings, like losing all history when closed, and receiving every single event from the celery cluster for each new client, which stressed the broker way more.
 > But if you'd like to use it quickly like that, be it to just assert something or to trial `clearly` before committing, you still can.
 Just start the server in-process:
 > >
 > > ```python